-10.2 Utilisation of the Village Hall site
+Utilisation of the Village Hall site

-The heart of the village is the Banks Park ensemble of buildings; the Village Hall, Library, Scout and Guide centre, disused medical centre, handyman's emporium, and dentist to the South of Banks Road, and the Banks Parade of shops, car park and the pond.
+The heart of the village is the Banks Park ensemble of buildings; the Village Hall, Library, Scout and Guide centre, Banks Park, disused medical centre, handyman's emporium, dentist, the parade of shops, car park and pond.
 However, the buildings are aging and, particularly in light of residential developments on periphery of the village, the existing assets require enhancement in terms of facilities, usability, access and attractiveness, or even replacement, to attract residents and visitors into the village and avoid the out-lying areas becoming semi-autonomous communities with their own retail and leisure facilities.